towersvault/shinpokered/README.md

     - Wherein a special move is being used on a 'mon with greater attack than special stat
     - Wherein a physical move is being used on a 'mon with greater special than attack stat
   - Slightly discourage a move 25% of the time if it hits neutral with no STAB
+  - The enemy is blind to the player type if considering a poisoning effect move and the player just switched
-  - 79.68% chance per damaging move that the AI is blind to a player switching
+  - 90.625% chance per damaging move that AI is blind to player type after player switches
     - Prevents situations where AI will always pick the ideal move against a switch-in
 	- 'Blind' in this case means the AI will act as if the move being considered has neutral effectiveness
 	- The AI might still favor a STAB move or a move that works better with its own stats